Riverscapes/riverscapes-gatsby-theme/sites/template/README.md

 ## Creating a new `./docs` site

-1. Copy everything in this `./tempalte` folder to a `./docs` subfolder in your desired repo
+1. Copy everything in this `./template` folder to a `./docs` subfolder in your desired repo.
-2. open `gatsby-config.ts` change
+2. open `gatsby-config.ts` and change:
   - `pathPrefix`: If this site is going to live at a subpath like `https://example.com/useless-site`, then change this to `/useless-site`
   - `start_url`: Should match the `pathPrefix` if you have one
 3. Now move the 2 yml files in the root of your `.git` repo.
 They are living in the `.github/workflows` folder next to this README.md file but they will need to be moved to the root of whatever repo they end up in.